FloriPro/BetterMapCleanUp/ReadMe.md

 # Steps to generate TileMaps

-1. open https://www.lmu.de/raumfinder/#/ and get the neccesary data: with
+1. open https://www.lmu.de/raumfinder/#/ and get the neccesary data with the following code in the debug console:

 ```javascript
 console.log(JSON.stringify(buildingsLookup)); // -> data_buildingsLookup.json